Nek5000/nekRS_doc/source/problem_setup/case.rst

    - ``nrs->scalar->mesh("temperature")`` or, if it's the first scalar, ``nrs->scalar->mesh[0]`` for temperature mesh

    See the :ref:`conjugate_heat_transfer` tutorial for details, and :ref:`Conjugate Heat Transfer Meshing <meshing_cht>` for creating :term:`CHT` meshes.

 After the header and an endianness check, a ``.re2`` file stores, for each element, the coordinates of its 8 vertices (HEX8).
-If curvature is present, up to 12 mid-edge nodes are added, yielding HEX20.
+If curvature is present, upto 12 mid-edge nodes are added, yielding HEX20.
 Some legacy curved primitives (e.g., cylinders or spheres) use special curve records for higher-order accuracy, but in general edges are represented by second-order polynomials.
 If needed, users can recover exact geometry in ``usrdat2`` or by reading all higher-order grid points from a checkpoint file.

 Boundary faces are tagged for boundary conditions.
 The fluid mesh is always present, and scalars may have their own tag sets; in :term:`CHT` cases, fluid and solid regions each have separate boundary maps.
-These tags are later mapped to *Nek5000* arrays ``CBC(f,e,ifield)`` and to boundary IDs ``boundaryID(f,e)`` (and ``boundaryIDt(f,e)`` for CHT).
+These tags are later mapped to *Nek5000* arrays ``CBC(f,e,ifield)`` and to boundary IDs ``boundaryID(f,e)`` (and ``boundaryIDt(f,e)`` for :term:`CHT`).

 .. _sess_file: